Australia’s Privacy Act 1988: An Insight

 - 2001: Private sector

 Privacy Amendment Act of 2000 extended the scope of the Privacy Act of 1988 by extending the coverage of the Act to certain private entities in Australia.
-It also introduced 10 National Privacy Principles that would govern the collection of data, it's processing, security, access, and disclosure.
+It also introduced 10 National Privacy Principles that would govern the collection of data, its processing, security, access, and disclosure.

 - 2014: Major Reforms

 Significant changes were made in the Act in 2014 with the introduction of the Privacy Amendment (Enhancing Privacy Protection) Act of 2012.
-These include the Australian Privacy Principles (APPs), for regulating government and private sector organization in data handling, that replaced National Privacy Principle.
+These include the Australian Privacy Principles (APPs), for regulating government and private sector organizations in data handling, which replaced National Privacy Principle.
 It also gave provisions for comprehensive credit reporting, new laws on codes of practice for credit reports, and granting more powers to the Information Commissioner.